BARRETTMEAG/Bioinformatics-Capstone-MeaghanBarrett/core_pan/README.md

 # Core Pan Overview
 ## Project Purpose: Pan-Genome Analysis

-The goal of this section of the project is to analyze the pan-genome of the bacterial genomes to identify core and accessory genes, assess genome completeness, and explore evolutionary relationships.
+The goal of this section of the project is to analyze the pan-genome of the bacterial genomes to identify core and accessory genes, assess genome completeness, and explore evolutionary relationships of the different bacterial strains.

 ## Data Source